ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ### Milestones

-In order to be able to lead this project correctly, it was necessary to work it in 3 milestones director:
+In order to be able to follow an appropriate structure for this project, it was necessary to work on it in 3 milestones :

   1. The first step was mostly spent brainstorming, researching and discussing about the approach to take on how to solve the problem.
 Develop a model of the general objective, collect the necessary data (French sentences with their associated level ranging from A1 to C1).
   2. For this second part of the group project, we decided to use *Google Cloud*.
 The *Natural Language* module allowed us to upload our database containing French sentences with their respective level in order to be able to apply text classification using *AutoML*.
 The aim was to link this service to an endpoint which will be able to predict the difficulty of an entry text.